-Problem: For understanding what is linear regression analysis we are taking the “Cars” dataset which comes by default in R directories.
+Problem: For understanding what is linear regression analysis, we are taking the “Cars” dataset, which comes by default in R directories.
 In this dataset, there are 50 observations (basically rows) and 2 variables (columns).
 Columns names are “Dist” and “Speed”.
 Here we have to see the impact on distance variables due to change speed variables.
-To see the structure of the data we can run a code Str(dataset).
+To see the structure of the data, we can run a code Str(dataset).
 This code helps us to understand the structure of the dataset.
-These functionalities help us to make better decisions because we have a better picture in our mind about the dataset structure.
+These functionalities help us make better decisions because we have a better picture of the dataset structure.
 This code helps us to identify the type of datasets.

-Similarly to check the statistics checkpoints of the dataset we can use code Summary(cars).
-This Code provides mean, median, range of the dataset in a go, which the researcher can use while dealing with the problem.
+Similarly, to check the statistics checkpoints of the dataset, we can use code Summary(cars).
+This Code provides the mean, median, range of the dataset in a go, which the researcher can use while dealing with the problem.